 Unknown and Abandoned Lines.
-Along with many miles of known water, sewer, gas, and electric lines, Tennessee has many underground utilities installed decades ago when governments began to provide common utility services, but failed to record their locations.
+Along with many miles of known water, sewer, gas, and electric lines, Tennessee has many underground utilities installed decades ago when governments began to provide common utility services but failed to record their locations.
 Because the public employees who installed those lines have died or left employment, no one knows where these underground pipes and cables are located.
-How should unknown abandoned lines be addressed?
-How should known abandoned lines be addressed?
+How should known and unknown abandoned lines be addressed?
 The director of Tennessee's one-call center believes that this issue affects cities' willingness to participate in the program because the cities don't know the location of some of their abandoned lines.
-Representatives of the Tennessee Municipal League, however, were not aware of any city officials who had expressed this.
+Representatives of the Tennessee Municipal League, however, were not aware of any city officials who had expressed this concern.